SolarCity: SolarStrong project

-SolarStrong was SolarCity's 5-year plan to build more than $1 billion in solar photovoltaic projects for privatized military housing communities across the United States.
+SolarStrong was SolarCity's five-year plan to build more than $1 billion in solar photovoltaic projects for privatized military housing communities across the United States.
 It was announced in late 2011.

-SolarStrong was carried out by SolarCity in cooperation with Lend Lease Group involving 124 military bases in 33 states.
+SolarStrong was carried out by SolarCity in cooperation with Lendlease involving 124 military bases in 33 states.
 The financing included Bank of America Merrill Lynch, USRG Renewable Finance, and U.S. Bancorp.
 It had a partial $344 million federal loan guarantee through the U.S. Department of Energy Financial Institution Partnership Program; however, the guarantee was withdrawn after the project implementation started.

 The project started in 2011 with development of the Joint Base Pearl Harbor–Hickam in Hawaii, followed by Davis–Monthan Air Force Base in Arizona.
 In 2012, the project continued with the Los Angeles Air Force Base in California, and Peterson Air Force Base, and Schriever Air Force Base in Colorado.

 Energy storage

-In 2016, SolarCity ran pilot project to test a grid backup resource by installing GridLogic software and 10-kilowatt-hour Tesla Powerwall battery packs in 500 California homes.
+In 2016, SolarCity ran a pilot project to test a grid backup resource by installing GridLogic software and 10-kilowatt-hour Tesla Powerwall battery packs in 500 California homes.
 This concept was also tested in Vermont.